flueke/qmesydaq/doc/sphinx/Command_Reference.rst

 This command configures the given counter cell:

-One of six possible cells is addressed.
+One of six possible counter cells and two possible ADC cells is addressed.
 The value of the according 21 bit counter is transmitted as a trigger event when triggered.

 Trigger source can be one of the digital inputs, one of the four auxiliary timers or a special compare register.